Health and recreation

 Rudas bath

-Rudas bathThe place of Rudas bath was a popular thermal bath in the medieval times.
+The place of Rudas bath was a popular health and recreation thermal bath in the medieval times.
 The Turkish building over this thermal spring was built around 1560 by S. Mustapha pasha.
 The original Turkish interior is restored.
 It was used as a military hospital during World War II.
 The Rudas is not common for men and women (Mon, Wed, Thu and Fri for men only), common (family days) only at the weekends.
 In the thermal spa area you have to wear swimming dress or apron that you can get at the entrance.
 After you finish your bath, you can get a towel for free.
 But at weekends you have to bring swimming dress and towel also.
-So during the week you do not have to take anything with you, towel and apron is given to you, it is the most convenient thermal spa in Budapest.
+During weekdays, you don’t need to bring anything with you as the thermal spa provides towels and aprons.
+This makes it the most convenient thermal spa in Budapest.

 Total number of pools: 7.